tmsteph/browser-life/README.md

 ### Visualize

-visualize in d3 with some interactive views.
+Visualize in d3 with some interactive views.